 Selecting a level of seismic hazard at the Paducah Gaseous Diffusion Plant for policy consideration and engineering design is not an easy task because it not only depends on seismic hazard itself, but also on seismic risk and other related environmental, social, and economic issues.
 Seismic hazard is the basis, however.
-There is no question that there are seismic hazards at the plant because of its proximity to several known seismic zones, particularly the New Madrid Seismic Zone.
-The issues in estimating seismic hazard are the methods being used and difficulty in characterizing the uncertainties of seismic sources, earthquake occurrence frequencies, and ground-motion attenuation relationships.

-This report summarizes how input data were derived, which methodologies were used, and the resulting hazard estimates for the plant.
-Three seismic sources (the New Madrid Seismic Zone, the Wabash Valley Seismic Zone, and background seismicity) were identified and characterized.
-Four ground-motion attenuation relationships were used.
-Probabilistic seismic hazard analysis and deterministic seismic hazard analysis were performed.
-A panel of six members, who are experts in geology, seismology, earthquake engineering, and statistics, reviewed the report.
-Their review comments and responses are included as appendices.
+There is no question that there are seismic hazards at the Paducah Gaseous Diffusion Plant because of its proximity to several known seismic zones, particularly the New Madrid Seismic Zone.
+The issues in estimating seismic hazard are (1) the methods being used and (2) difficulty in characterizing the uncertainties of seismic sources, earthquake occurrence frequencies, and ground-motion attenuation relationships.
+This report summarizes how input data were derived, which methodologies were used, and what the hazard estimates at the Paducah Gaseous Diffusion Plant are.
+Three seismic sources (the New Madrid Seismic Zone, the Wabash Valley Seismic Zone, and the background seismicity) were identified and characterized.
+Four ground-motion attenuation relationships were used in this project.
+Probabilistic seismic hazard analysis (PSHA) and deterministic seismic hazard analysis (DSHA) were performed.
+A panel of six members, who are experts in geology, seismology, earthquake engineering, and statistics, provided a review of the report.
+The review comments and responses are included as appendices.

-In PSHA, seismic hazard is defined as the annual probability that a ground motion will be exceeded.
+In PSHA, seismic hazard is defined as the annual probability of a ground motion being exceeded.
 The inverse of the annual probability of exceedance is defined as the return period.
-Therefore, seismic hazard is also defined as a particular ground motion being exceeded in a return period.
+Therefore, seismic hazard is also defined as a ground motion being exceeded in a return period.
 PSHA calculates seismic hazard from all earthquake sources in consideration, and implicitly incorporates uncertainty in earthquake size and location and ground motion.
+Figure E-1 shows the PGA hazard curve on hard rock at the Paducah Gaseous Diffusion Plant calculated in this study.
+Table E-1 lists ground-motion hazards on hard rock for the Paducah Gaseous Diffusion Plant at several return periods.